wavefrontHQ/docs/pages/doc/csp_security_policy.md

 {% include note.html content="Starting July 3, 2023, VMware Aria Operations for Applications is a service on the VMware Cloud services platform.
 The content in this chapter is valid for **original** subscribers.
 For VMware Cloud services subscriptions, see [Metrics Security Policy Rules in Operations for Applications on VMware Cloud Services](csp_metrics_security.html)."%}

-VMware Aria Operations for Applications (formerly known as Tanzu Observability by Wavefront) has security policies to protect your metrics and security data.
+You can create security policies on VMware Aria Operations for Applications (formerly known as Tanzu Observability by Wavefront) to protect your metrics and security data.

 <img src="images/security_policies_overview.png" alt="An overview image that shows metrics and traces security policies." style="width:70%; max-width:1000">